By Family Law Appeals Attorney Eduardo J. Mejias

 AAA Family Law Can Represent You In Family Law Appeals Anywhere In Florida

-Appeals Require More Preparation Time Than Trial Court Cases
+Appeals Require More Preparation Time Than Family Court Cases

-Appeals to the Florida District Courts require more preparation because they have procedural rules requiring greater attention to detail and provide less leeway for missed deadlines.
+Family law appeals require more preparation than family court cases since their procedural rules require more attention to detail and give less leeway for missed deadlines.
 The District Courts of Appeal also demand a higher level of quality in the briefs, motions, and other documents that appellate lawyers file.
 Even the sizes of font and margins on these documents are specified.
 This premium on quality and detail stems from the fact that almost all appellate arguments are framed in writing.
 Oral arguments are rare.

 Informing Your Family Law Appeals Lawyer About Your Trail Court Case